Upstream Arts uses the power of the creative arts to activate and amplify the voice and choice of individuals with disabilities.

 We will change mindsets about ability and disability and promote more connected and engaged communities by increasing intentional opportunities for shared creative experiences.

-ACCESS IS AN ATTITUDE: Creating physical access with automatic doors and ramps is necessary, but none of that matters if you don’t feel welcome when you enter a space.
+Access is an Attitude: Creating physical access with automatic doors and ramps is necessary and vital, but none of that matters if you don’t feel welcome when you enter a space.

-To build inclusive communities we need to create spaces full of curiosity.
+To build inclusive communities we need to generate spaces full of curiosity.
+We need to use creativity and the arts to share our stories.
 We need to cultivate a practice of active, radical listening.
-We need to imagine and believe that every person in our community, even the person who looks, thinks, moves, or communicates differently also has friends, experiences disappointment, accomplishes goals, can be inspired, gets tired, has resolute beliefs, has both vulnerabilities and strengths, and has a rich bevy of stories to tell.
-We need to look beyond the perceived differences of disabilities and see the complex persona that is behind the veil of a label.
+We need to imagine and believe that every person in our community–including the person who looks, thinks, moves, or communicates differently from us–has friends, experiences, disappointment.
+That they accomplish goals, can be inspired, get tired, have both vulnerabilities and strengths, and have a rich bevy of stories to tell.
+We need to look beyond our perceived differences and see the complex persona that is behind the veil of our ascribed identities.”

 ~ Matt Guidry, Artistic Director